Pakistan's aid group clampdown could hit 11 million people, diplomats say

 ISLAMABAD (Reuters) - Pakistan’s expulsion of 18 international aid agencies will hurt 11 million aid recipients in a South Asian nation grappling with perilously low standards of education and healthcare, two Western diplomats said on Tuesday.

-Affected NGOs include World Vision, Pathfinder, Plan International, Trocaire and Saferworld, while another group, ActionAid, last week said it was closing offices and laying off staff after the government told it to halt operations and leave.
+Affected NGOs include World Vision, Pathfinder, Plan International, Trocaire and Saferworld.
+Another group, ActionAid, last week said it was closing offices and laying off staff after the government told it to halt operations and leave.

+U.S. State Department spokeswoman Heather Nauert said the United States “regrets” Pakistan’s decision and noted that many of the 18 groups had worked in the country for years, employing thousands of Pakistanis and working to improve the lives of ordinary people.

-Pakistan’s interior ministry confirmed it had rejected the appeals of 18 NGOs that had been allowed to continue operations while their appeals were being reviewed, but declined to give further details.
+Pakistan’s interior ministry confirmed it had rejected appeals of 18 NGOs that had been allowed to continue operations while appeals were being reviewed.
+It declined to give further details.

-Aid groups and western diplomats have criticised a lack of transparency in the process of expulsion and the review of appeals by the aid agencies, saying they crimped humanitarian work.
+Aid groups and western diplomats blasted a lack of transparency in the process of expulsion and review of appeals.

 “It is as appalling as it is inexplicable that the government has decided to deprive 11 million of its own people of much-needed support with no apparent reason,” a Western diplomat told Reuters, asking not to be identified.